iahuang/csap/README.md

 ## Libraries and standard IO

 csap does not support linking libraries for either C++ and C. This includes standard libraries such as `iostream` and `stdio.h` For the moment, you can access functions such as printing by including `csap/lib/saplib.h` in your source file.

+### Known exceptions to this rule (C)

+- stdbool.h